mdavids/rfc/content/draft-davids-forsalereg-11.md

 recommended-char = %x20-21 / %x23-5B / %x5D-7E
 ~~~

+3) Currency:

-Although the ABNF for the "fval=" content value in (#abnf) is kept flexible and future-proof,
+While the ABNF for the "fval=" content value in (#abnf) allows for flexibility and future extensions,
 it is **RECOMMENDED** to use a three-letter uppercase currency code such as those
-listed in [@?ISO4217], followed by an amount, like this:
+listed in [@?ISO4217], followed by a numeric amount, like this:
 <!-- TODO: more strict, just limit to 3-letter, forget about future-proof? -->
 <!-- TODO: example of future: DOGE coins -->